10 Best Sleeping Pads for Backpacking in 2024

 This is one of the priciest sleeping pads on this list, but the Exped Ultra 7R Sleeping Pad is also the warmest by far with an R-value of 7.1.

 This pad is insulated with a layer of 700-fill down to keep you nice and warm even as the temperatures drop outside your tent.
-While we don’t love the use of down feathers here at Bearfoot Theory, we do appreciate Exped’s adherence to the Resonsible Down Standard.

-The downsides of this sleeping pad are it’s an expensive investment and the slippery material is noisy and easy to slide off of if you move around in your sleep.
+The downsides of this sleeping pad are that it’s an expensive investment and the slippery material is noisy and easy to slide off of if you move around in your sleep.

 Best Foam Sleeping Pad